 Paul's main focus is on urban and fine-art photography, documentary and fine art film, landscape and portraiture, urban ethnography, materialities and narratives of city life.
 He has worked on a number of long and medium-term photographic projects including a twenty-year project about London’s streets and public places, a project focusing on urban objects and materialities, and a recently completed project about global spaces and the collapse of geographic certainty.

-Professional experience includes directing a Channel 4 documentary about the far-right in London, local government media consultancies, photojournalism and corporate photography, and he is a former media adviser at the British Refugee Council and currrently a director of Photofusion.
+Professional experience includes directing a Channel 4 documentary about the far-right in London, local government media consultancies, photojournalism and corporate photography, and he is a former media adviser at the British Refugee Council.

-Paul is the course leader of the Centre's international MA in Photography and Urban Cultures.
+Paul is the programme convenor of the MA in Photography and Urban Cultures.

 His main research interests are urban photography, visual ethnography, sociology and cultures of art practice, ethnographic and experimental film